Newforma Blog

-BIM clash detection and coordination are often considered part of the design phase of a project but this also extends to the operations and maintenance phases.
+Building Information Modeling (BIM) clash detection and issue tracking coordination are essential often considered parts of the design phase of a project, but this also extends to the operations and maintenance phases.
 Coordination, communication, and collaboration on model issues are key throughout the entire project lifecycle.

-In our new study, “Finding Common Ground: The Future of Project Information Management”, we asked specific questions regarding challenges with BIM coordination, including how model clashes and issues are communicated.
+In our study, “Finding Common Ground: The Future of Project Information Management”, we asked specific questions regarding challenges with BIMBuilding Information Modeling (BIM) coordination, including how model clashes and issues are communicated.

 The responses were surprising.